KCeh/Restaurant-bot-BSc-Thesis/README.md

-Restaurant bot created with Microsoft Bot Framework for BSc Thesis
+Restaurant bot created with Microsoft Bot Framework for BSc Thesis.